niranjanbaviskar/patient-managment-System/README.md

-# Full StackDoctor Appointment Booking Website
+# Doctor Appointment Booking Website

 In this project, I will make a Doctor appointment booking website using React JS and Tailwind CSS.